All Episodes

 And that's supposed to indicate climate change, right?

-Because wildfires, even that are caused by, I don't know, human activity, as in somebody didn't put out their campfire, whatever it may be, or someone just decided to start a fire.
+Because wildfires, even that are caused by, I don't know, human activity, as in somebody didn't put out their campfire, whatever it may be.

-Uh that's not the cause.
+That's not the cause.

 The cause is the carbon pollution, as they call it.

-But now this is considered pollution.
+But now this is considered pollution, right?

-That That CO2 in the air is a pollutant.
+That CO2 in the air is a pollutant.

-At the end of this next gen climate action advertisement, who shows up?
+At the end of this next-gen climate action advertisement, who shows up?

 None other than the Pope.